 In Vitro Fertilization (IVF) is the second option for women who have undergone tubal ligation and would rather go for assisted reproduction that rely on natural conception after reversal of the surgery.
 IVF involves fertilization of eggs with sperms in a lab dish and placing the embryo so formed in the uterus for implantation to take place.
 The method again has a healthy success rate that goes up to 50% and it saves the woman from undergoing the major surgical procedure involving tubal ligation reversal.
 On the other hand, IVF involves the risk of multiple pregnancies and high cost.

 Some parameters that determine the success of both these options are the quality and quantity of eggs and sperms, maternal age, tubal status and overall maternal health.
 A woman who wants to explore these options should first consult an expert specialist and weigh the pros and cons of both before deciding which one would work best for her.

-Gaudium IVF is one of the top IVF clinics in India and is renowned for offering advanced treatment and care for female infertility, along with resolution for variety of gynecological issues.
+Gaudium IVF is one of the top IVF clinic in Delhi, India and is renowned for offering advanced treatment and care for female infertility, along with resolution for variety of gynecological issues.
 It also brings cost effective solutions for patients facing complications such as pregnancy after tubal ligation.

 For a free second opinion and expert advice from the leading infertility specialist Dr Manika Khanna, contact today.